 Potential industry-specific applications of quantum computing that we can anticipate include (1) solving optimization problems such as finding the most efficient allocation of resources or finding the shortest route for network optimization, supply chains, logistics and financial portfolios, (2) model the behavior of complex systems involving the fundamental laws of physics in fluid dynamic simulations for car and airplane designs and molecular simulation for special materials and drug discovery, (3) using machine learning involving matrix diagonalization for clustering and pattern matching for risk management in quantitative finance, DNA sequencing classification and customer segmentation for fields like marketing, and finally (4) decryption and code-breaking in cryptography and computer security.

 That’s an impressive list of areas where we can apply the increased computing muscle, but I believe the most interesting impact of the advances in quantum computing will be unintended long-term future consequences across society just as happened with the transistor.

 Stories - past and future - help us understand how technology could shape the bigger story of our civilization.
 These stories not only help us understand the world-changing technologies but give us all hope and get us excited about our future.
 That is also what I’m attempting here.
 In the future episodes of the podcast I will interview people with such visions and let them tell the stories of the progress they envision.
-This will include stories of technology driven progress that for example quantum computing has the potential to ignite but also visions of cultural, institutional, scientific and organisational progress that would propel the world forward.
-Equally important I will talk to individuals about the leaps of progress we have made in the past 200 years and what we learned from those forward jumps so we can do it again.
+This will include stories of technology driven progress but also visions of cultural, institutional, scientific and organisational progress that would propel the world forward.
+Equally important I will talk to individuals about the leaps of progress we have made in the past 200 years and what we should learn from those forward jumps so we can do it again.